tipi-build/docs/02-conventions.md

 The `CMakeLists.txt.tpl` can be placed anywhere in the project and are applied to the matching sub-tree.

-To generate a sample CMakeLists.txt.tpl with the docs embedded of the different variables at your disposal run `tipi cmaketpl` in any project folder.
+Run `tipi cmaketpl` in any project folder to generate a sample `CMakeLists.txt.tpl` with the docs embedded of the different variables at your disposal.